guyskk/validr/readme.md

 >>>
 ```

-string like validator should use `@handle_default_optional_desc(string=True)` decorater,
+string like validator should use `@handle_default_optional_desc(string=True)` decorator,
-it will treat empty string as null, more suitable for default and optional semantic.
+it will treat the empty string as null, more suitable for default and optional semantic.

 #### Create regex validator: